 - Managing the Retail Mix

 For more information, please visit the SCI-West blog.

 Symposium on Urban Informatics: Exploring Smarter Cities

-The Center for Public Policy, in conjunction with the iSchool, will be hosting a symposium on Urban Informatics in June 2013.
+The Center for Public Policy, in conjunction with the iSchool, hosted a symposium on Urban Informatics in June 2013.

 For more information, please visit the Symposium website.